sabarjp/ShoulderSurfing/README.md

 Mod for Minecraft that changes the F5 third-person camera into an over-the-shoulder view

-This source code is provided as-is and is no longer maintained by me.
+This source code is provided _as-is_ and is _no longer maintained by me_.

 Nearly all the source is dependent on the Forge API.